Karenvn/data_note/README.md

 - The orchestrator now coordinates dedicated workflow services rather than containing most of the workflow in one large script.
 - `psyche` is a separate profile with its own table module and figure plan; it still shares much of the Darwin workflow where behaviour is the same.
 - `asg` is now a separate profile with its own table/figure numbering, but metagenome-specific data collection and figure generation are not yet implemented in the core workflow.
-- Collection of internal metadata depends on the availability of the resources.
+- Collection of internal metadata depends on the availability of the required resources.

 ## Standards